EgorDudyrev/expailleur/README.md

 Both packages serve for data mining in Python using Formal Concept Analysis (FCA) framework.
 The difference is that Caspailler (Characteristc-Attribute-Sets-pailleur) mines dependencies in binary data and Paspailleur (Pattern-Structures-pailleur) mines dependencies in complex (i.e. non-binary) data.

-# Published Case Studies
+# Usage Examples

-## Hierarchy of Case Studies
+## Hierarchy of Examples
-The diagram shows the hierarchy of Case Studies with their common tags (in regular font) and the links to the studies (in bold).
+The diagram shows the hierarchy of Usage Examples with their common tags (in regular font) and the links to the studies (in bold).

 ```mermaid
 graph TD;